ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## HTML–Markdown Conversion

-* Headers are added to headerless tables with Turndown so they aren't removed (although this doesn't always work/happen).
 * Showdown can't handle headerless tables.
 * Showdown escapes various things.
 Markdown characters (e.g., "~", "|", "0.5" -> 0.5).
 Happens even in URLs.
   * Showdown did this escape also: